 There’s a huge blurry mess around how the sleeping pad/mattress industry describes sleeping pads and so-called mattresses.
 Case in point?
 Therm-a-Rest and Sea to Summit call their ultralight air pads mattresses.
 We tend to think of them as sleeping pads even if they are 3 or 4 inches thick.
 Some places make a distinction between thinner self-inflating sleeping pads vs mattresses, where mattresses are usually any air pad that’s more than two inches thick.
 The point is, as you’re looking to find your own best sleeping pad, mattress pad, or sleeping mat, don’t get hung up on the terms because there is still a lot of variations in how the descriptions are thrown around.

-Of course, the best camping mattresses warrants a whole separate guide, but if you’re considering a camping mattress upgrade that still remains relatively lightweight, check these out:
+Of course, the best camping mattresses warrants a whole separate guide, but if you’re considering a camping mattress upgrade that still remains relatively lightweight, these are our current favorites:

-Intex Prestige Downy Air Bed — It’s big, lots of cushion, great price . . . but it’s of a lessor quality.
-Still, the value if the Intex mattress lineup is fantastic (and the Intex rafts are pretty astounding, too).
+It’s big, offers lots of cushion, and its price point is crazy low . . . but it’s of a lessor quality.
+Still, the value of the Intex mattress lineup is fantastic (and the Intex rafts are pretty astounding, too).
 Most everyone we know has a couple variations of Intex mattresses just in case the nieces and nephews need a place to crash over the holidays.
 Note: Buy an extra one to have as a backup when the first one eventually fails — you can do it because they’re so affordable.

 Sleeping Pad Chairs and Other Accessories